-Restricted Stock Unit Plans
+Restricted Stock Unit Plan

-We currently grant restricted stock units to eligible employees under our 2003 Equity Incentive Plan, as amended ("2003 Plan").
-In February 2015, the Executive Compensation Committee of the Board retired our remaining share reserves under the 2005 Equity Incentive Assumption Plan ("2005 Assumption Plan").
-Restricted stock units granted under these plans as part of our annual review process vest annually over three years.
-Other restricted stock units granted under these plans generally vest over four years, the majority of which vest 25% annually.
-Certain grants have other vesting periods approved by our Board or an authorized committee of the Board.
+We grant RSUs to eligible employees under the 2003 Plan.
+RSUs granted as part of our annual review process or for promotions vest annually over three years.
+RSUs granted to new hires generally vest over four years.
+Certain grants have other vesting periods approved by the Board or an authorized committee.

-We grant performance awards to officers and key employees under our 2003 Plan.
-Performance awards granted under this plan in fiscal 2015, 2014 and 2013 cliff-vest after three years.
+We grant performance awards to officers and key employees under the 2003 Plan which cliff-vest after three years.